 In 2014, WISMAC provided travel awards of $750 each to four graduate students and postdoctoral trainees to attend scientific meetings.
 Funds also were provided to faculty attending career development symposia.

 WISMAC actively gathered information and presented a report encouraging the administration to develop on-campus child care.
 We are pleased that the administration made child care a priority by entering into agreements with UT Dallas Callier Center and First Step Learning Centre to provide child care and education.

 WISMAC requested space and established lactation rooms for UT Southwestern women.

 This initiative is aimed at retaining female faculty.
 In 2003 we began recruiting senior female faculty to serve as mentors and we connected them with new female faculty.
 While mentoring and networking should be occurring routinely within each department, WISMAC's program is specifically intended to supplement this with sources of information and support from a woman outside the department.
 For information on this program, please email Carole Mendelson, Ph.D. at firstname.lastname@example.org.

 Science Teacher Access to Resources at Southwestern

 WISMAC collaborates annually with the Science Teacher Access to Resources at Southwestern (STARS) Program to present a symposium on careers in science and medicine to science teachers and their selected female middle and high school students.
-WISMAC and STARS have also recruited students to represent UT Southwestern Medical Center and sponsored a table at the Alliance for Technology and Women's career event called "Girls Night Out."
+WISMAC and STARS have also recruited students to represent UT Southwestern Medical Center and sponsored a table at "Girls Night Out," a career event by the Alliance for Technology and Women.

 WISMAC has sponsored receptions and symposia on a variety of topics.
 Since 2004 these events have focused on career development.